bennypowers/bennypowers.dev/posts/webc-impressions.md

 eager to fix.

 ### Component Data
-A common pattern in nunjucks templates uses the [`{%raw%}{% set %}{%endraw%}`] tag][set-tag] to compute some local data in scope, that can later be accessed whenever.
+A common pattern in nunjucks templates uses the [`{%raw%}{% set %}{%endraw%}` tag][set-tag] to compute some local data in scope, that can later be accessed elsewhere in the template.
 WebC has a concept of [setup scripts][setup-scripts] that let you compute some component-local data, but those scripts can't access the data cascade or the components "props".

 This severely limits setup scripts usefulness compared to `set`. [hopefully the maintainers will take an interest in covering this case][data-issue].